Antarctic allowance compensates a member for the demands of service in Antarctica.

-A member's eligibility for Antarctic allowance begins at 0001 on the day of embarkation.
-It ends at 2359 on the day of disembarkation.
+Subject to subsection 1A, a member is eligible for Antarctic allowance from 0001 on the day of embarkation until 2359 on the day of disembarkation.

 If a member does not return directly to Australia immediately after service in Antarctica, payment of the allowance ends at 2359 on the last day they serve in Antarctica.